 1. A Bachelor’s degree can lead to additional opportunities

 An Associate’s degree can certainly open doors to a variety of roles and opportunities you’d have little chance of landing without.
 Don’t get us wrong—an Associate’s degree-level education is perfectly suitable for many career paths—but in other areas earning a Bachelor’s degree can further expand your job prospects.

-To help illustrate this, we used real-time job analysis software to identify the minimum education requirements from over 18.5 million job postings in the U.S. from the past year.
+To help illustrate this, we used real-time job analysis software to identify the minimum education requirements from over 18.5 million job postings in the U.S..
 The data revealed that about 1.5 million job postings were seeking an Associate’s degree at a minimum, while nearly 8.4 million were seeking candidates with a Bachelor’s degree.1

 Even if you feel confident you’ll be able to find an opportunity that suits you with an Associate’s degree, it’s worth considering your long-term career trajectory.
 Depending on the field and your career aspirations, you might find that a lack of a Bachelor’s degree can be a significant and frustrating roadblock to advancement opportunities in the future.